 “Renters will be pushed out of their homes, and Chicago’s Northwest side will continue to become a place that is only accessible to those who have very deep pockets,” said Alderman Carlos Ramirez-Rosa (35th).

-, the pinch will be felt most acutely by tenants of small, multi-unit buildings, which comprise roughly one-third of the city’s rental housing stock.
+According to the study, the pinch will be felt most acutely by tenants of small, multi-unit buildings, which comprise roughly one-third of the city’s rental housing stock.

 “Rents in these two- to four-flats could go up as much as $50 to $100 a month,” said Diane Limas, board chair of Communities United.